The Natural History Museum is one of the top 3 attractions in Britain – falling behind only the British museum and The National Portrait Gallery.

 So, how is it visiting the museum with a baby and pushchair?

 To reach London, we had to embark on a three hour train journey and a 30 minute stint on the tube.
-The train journey wasn’t too bad, but then generally Oliver is quite happy being entertained with books, mirrors, food and cuddles.
+The train journey wasn’t too bad, but then generally Bear is quite happy being entertained with books, mirrors, food and cuddles.
 However, the London underground with a pushchair isn’t the easiest transport to endure.
 Despite all the hustle, bustle and oh so many steps, Oli slept through and seemed to find the tube journey soothing.

 After the treacherous train journey, we finally reached the museum.
 The architecture of this building is phenomenal and despite queuing for over an hour, it seemed to go by quicker as we took in the wonderful structure.
 The museum reminded me a lot of the castle in Beauty and the Beast and was enchanting to look at.